North Carolina Area Agency on Aging resources for seniors.

 The Specialist will continually work on a regional level to establish partnerships with caregiver service providers across North Carolina.
 They will work with caregivers and those who interact with them as well.
 The goal is to leverage government aid and resources to improve and expand the available resources/services for seniors and their caregivers.
 Services that are encompassed in the program are information about available public and private assistance programs, respite, get access and help applying to those services, and counseling.

-Health Promotion includes activities such as screenings and physical activity to maintain and improve the health and well-being of older adults and seniors.
+Health Promotion includes activities such as screenings and physical activity.
+Agency on Aging centers in North Carolina provide this to help an older person with their medical needs.
+The service can help to maintain and improve the health and well-being of older adults and seniors.
+Find additional forms of alternative health care programs for seniors.

 The North Carolina Home Improvement program can provide for the labor and/or materials for minor repairs and renovation of dwellings.
 The improvements will help make the home safe and remedy any serious conditions.
 The home modifications, improvements and updates must address any risk to the personal health and safety of older adults and seniors.